Michigan Police Department Liable for Discrimination based on HIV Status

 Title II of the Americans with Disabilities Act prohibits state or local public entities, such as local police departments and law enforcement officers, from subjecting any qualified individual with a disability to discrimination.
 According to the statute, disability includes “physical or mental impairment that substantially limits one or more major life activities,” and is specifically defined to include HIV, regardless of whether or not the person is experiencing symptoms.
 While officers may be entitled to take certain steps – such as making a stop or conducting a search – while dealing with the public, officers are not entitled to treat citizens differently on the basis of HIV status.

-If you or your loved one has been stopped by the police and have questions about your treatment and your rights, contact the experienced Florida attorneys at The Baez Law Firm for a consultation today.
+If you or your loved one has been stopped by the police and have questions about your treatment and your rights, contact the experienced Florida lawyers at The Baez Law Firm for a consultation today.